 Broomfield Open Space and Trails purchased this land in 2003 to maintain views of the mountains as well as preserve a piece of land that connects Broomfield to its agricultural history.
 Wottge Open Space will also eventually provide an opportunity for adding a segment of the Broomfield Trail between the Aspen Creek and Wildgrass neighborhoods.

 The property has several large cottonwood trees that have been home to a great horned owl nest in past years.
 The expansive field provides habitat for a number of bird and small mammal species, as well as a migration corridor for wildlife.

-Southwest corner of Sheridan Boulevard and West 144th Avenue
+Date of purchase: 2003 Size: 74 acres Location: Southwest corner of Sheridan Boulevard and West 144th Avenue